-In 1908 Knabe was purchased by the American Piano Company, and in 1932 it became a part of the conglomerate giant Aeolian-American Corporation.
+Knabe was not immune to the financial hardships of the Great Depression, and in 1932 the firm was absorbed into the conglomerate giant Aeolian-American Corporation.
 During this era, their factories located in Each Rochester, New York.
 All through the 20th Century, the Knabe name continued to be synonymous with the best in quality and workmanship.
-The Knabe name was bought by the Asian piano giant Young-Chang in the 1990s, and the Knabe name is still being produced today..
+The Knabe name was bought by the Asian piano giant Young-Chang in the 1990s, and the Knabe name is still being produced today.

 Can you find your instrument listed in these antique catalogs?